What Is Non-Recourse Factoring?

 How Does Non-Recourse Factoring Work

-Non-recourse factoring is a very simple process for converting account receivables into immediate cash:
+Non-recourse factoring is a straightforward process for converting account receivables into immediate cash:

 - The factoring company purchases your account receivables by paying an “advance” to your company of up to 90% of the face value of each invoice.
 The balance is held as a “reserve.”

-- Your factor then pays your company the reserve once your customer pays the factoring company the full value of the invoice, minus the factoring fee.
+- Your factor then manages collections and pays your company the reserve once your customer (the debtor) pays the factoring company the total value of the invoice without dispute.

 The factoring company pays the advance within 24 hours of purchasing each invoice by depositing funds directly into your company’s account.
-The reserve is released and paid to your company in similar fashion upon your customer paying each invoice in full to the factor.
-Factoring clients can view and monitor all transactions in detail and in real time by accessing their factoring account online.
-All transactions, balances and reporting capabilities are available through an online client portal for full transparency.
+The reserve is released and similarly paid to your company upon your customer paying each invoice in full to the factor.
+Factoring clients can view and monitor all transactions in detail and in real-time by accessing their factoring accounts online.
+All transactions, balances, and reporting capabilities are available through an online client portal for full transparency.

-Start-ups: Because qualification is based on the credit worthiness of your customers, not your company itself, start-up companies with no credit history are eligible.
+Start-ups: Because qualification is based on the creditworthiness of your customers, not your company itself, start-up companies with no credit history are eligible.
+Companies in the early stages gain a large benefit from non-recourse factoring by knowing that outstanding invoices are paid.

-Growing Companies: The more invoices you generate to credit worthy customers, the more funding you receive.
-This is ideal for growing companies to expand operations, take on new clients and reach new markets.
+Growing Companies: The more invoices you generate to creditworthy customers, the more funding you receive.
+This is ideal for growing companies to expand operations, take on new clients, and reach new markets.
+Growth can be a risky stage in business development – a single case of bad debt can stress financial health.
+Non-recourse factoring ensures higher credit protection to minimize financial stress.

-Companies in Transition: Changing ownership, taking on new partners or refinancing due to a bank recalling its loan is a particularly difficult time for companies.
-An experienced and reputable factoring company will work with you, your bank, a new partner or new owner to facilitate an easy transition to keep operations running as the financial details are worked out.
-Being experienced in both commerce and banking, factoring companies are the ideal agent to ensure a smooth transition in timely fashion to meet difficult timelines and funding requirements.
+Companies in Transition: Changing ownership, taking on new partners, or refinancing due to a bank recalling its loan can be a tough time for companies.
+An experienced and reputable factoring company will work with you, your bank, a new partner, or owner to facilitate an easy transition and keep operations running as the financial details are worked out.
+Being experienced in commerce and banking, factoring companies are the ideal agents to ensure a smooth transition in a timely fashion to meet demanding timelines and funding requirements.
+Non-recourse factoring provides additional financial stability during these difficult times.

-For more information about how invoice factoring can simplify your working capital needs, visit www.eCapital.com.
+For more information about how non-recourse factoring can simplify your working capital needs, visit www.eCapital.com.

 ABOUT eCapital